MercuryTechnologies/ghciwatch/README.md

 ## Why a reimplementation?

-When we started working on `ghcid-ng`, `ghcid` suffered from some significant limitations.
+When we started working on `ghciwatch`, `ghcid` suffered from some significant limitations.
 In particular, `ghcid` couldn't deal with moved or deleted modules, and wouldn't detect new directories because it [can't easily update the set of files being watched at runtime.][ghcid-wait] We've also seen memory